 Although Boston is a densely populated city, it still has its share of derelict and forgotten spots.
-You can drive up to or hike through these abandoned places, although – in many cases – the buildings themselves are out-of-bounds for safety reasons.
-If you like to discover Boston’s history through its abandoned places, you’ll love this trip around the city.
+You can drive up to or hike through these abandoned places in Boston, although – in many cases – the buildings themselves are out-of-bounds for safety reasons.
+If you like to discover the city’s history through its abandoned places, you’ll love this trip around the city.

 Note: Please abide by all trespassing laws and be mindful of private property signs when exploring.

 Have you ventured into any of these abandoned places in Boston?
 Share your adventures in the comments — we would love to hear from you!
 And before you hit the road on this trip, check out our list of road trip essentials!